telerik/document-processing-docs/libraries/radpdfprocessing/cross-platform.md

 ### New APIs

-The [Limitations in .Net Standard](#limitations-in-net-standard) require some additional settings to be done, therefore, the **RadPdfProcessing** library exposes a FixedExtensibilityManager class used for providing extensibility mechanisms.
+The [limitations in .Net Standard](#limitations-in-net-standard) require some additional settings to be done, therefore, the **RadPdfProcessing** library exposes a FixedExtensibilityManager class used for providing extensibility mechanisms.

 #### FixedExtensibilityManager class